0cwa/ZuhausProto/project-plan.md

                     [FE] "I wake up around:" (Range input 4am - 1pm, step e.g., 30 mins).
 Format time nicely.
         [FE] Bid Input:
             [FE] Number input for "How much would you bid for your optimal location?".
-        [FE] Characteristic Worth Inputs:
-            [FE] Next to each apartment characteristic field (Sq.
-Meters, Num Windows, Window Dirs, Total Window Size, Num Bedrooms, Num Bathrooms, Dishwasher, Washer, Dryer), add a number input for "Worth to me".
-            [FE] Display helper text: "This amount will be deducted from your bid price for each apartment that doesn't meet this characteristic."

     Form Submission:
         [BE] Create API endpoint for form submission (e.g., POST /api/submit-preferences).